Updated 23.2.2023

 The effective mitigation of risks associated with cyber security hygiene throughout Wärtsilä is continually and progressively reinforced through coordinated and complementary cyber security training, awareness initiatives, and extensive communications.
 This involves all Wärtsilä businesses and corporate functions.

 Wärtsilä has identified the need to mitigate the cyber security risks associated with its supply chain.
-The company is addressing this need through a comprehensive risk-based third-party risk management programme, involving both increased opportunities for the remote and objective assessment of suppliers, as well as the continuous monitoring of supply chain cyber security risk.
+The company has addressed this need through a comprehensive risk-based thirdparty risk management programme, involving both increased opportunities for the remote and objective assessment of suppliers, as well as the continuous monitoring of supply chain cyber security risk.

 Privacy and data protection risks